-We’re proud to have been named the 2020 EMEA Moodle Partner of the Year
+We’re proud to have been named the 2021 Moodle Workplace Provider of the Year

 “Working with Titus has been beyond superb.
 I have been able to ask every question that’s popped in to my head and get a good quality honest answer which I really appreciate.”